albertattard/java-boot-camp/04 - Testing.md

         final int numberEntered = Integer.parseInt( input );

         if ( numberEntered < 1 || numberEntered > 10 ) {
-          peripherals.displayf( "The number %d is out of range%n", numberEntered );
+          peripherals.displayf( "The number %d is out of range", numberEntered );
           continue;
         }